GameServerManagers/LinuxGSM-Docs/Usage.md

 You may also configure the [GSLT](Game-Server-Login-Token) for some servers (required for CSGO, optional for others).

 LGSM does not provide specific information about configuring your server.
 There are however many websites that provide documentation and support on configuring your server.
-If you wish to add more start parameters, see [[Start-Parmameters]].
+If you wish to add more start parameters, see [[Start-Parameters]].

 Running
 =======